VeriCompress: A Tool to Streamline the Synthesis of Verified Robust Compressed Neural Networks from Scratch: Experiments

 VeriCompress's compressed models result in memory and inference time reductions in the resource constraint generic platforms.
 Table \ref{tab:structured_time_and_memory} compares compressed models with their dense counterparts on Google Pixel 6, which has 8GB RAM, powered by a 2.8GHz octa-core Google Tensor processor, running on an Android 12.0 system.

 The inference time shown in Table \ref{tab:structured_time_and_memory} is computed as the average over the result of three experiment trials, which computes the average time required per sample over 10,000 repetitions.
 It is observed that compressed 7-layer CNN and Resnet require about $5-8$ times less memory, $2-4$ times less inference time, and significantly less RAM used by their dense counterparts.
 These evaluations demonstrate the impact of VeriCompress in enabling resource-constraint generic platforms to leverage verified robust models.
+However, the resource reductions come at the cost of reduced generalizability which is discussed in Appendix \ref{cost-benefit-analysis}.